telerik/xaml-docs/controls/radgridview/features/managing-data-validation.md

 * __InViewMode__: Denotes that RadGridView will perform validation only in view mode.

-* __InEditMode__: Denotes that RadGridView will perform validation only in edit mode, i.e., when the cell is leaving edit mode.
+* __InEditMode__: Denotes that RadGridView will perform validation only in edit mode.
 If the RadGridView is initially loaded with an incorrect value, no error messages will be displayed.

 * __Default__: This is the default value.
 It combines the two previous ones - InViewMode | InEditMode.

->Setting the __ValidateOnDataErrors__ property will not affect the UI validation provided by the __CellValidating__ and __RowValidating__ events.
+>Setting the __ValidatesOnDataErrors__ property will not affect the UI validation provided by the __CellValidating__ and __RowValidating__ events.

 {% if site.site_name == 'WPF' %}